caleb531/connect-four/README.md

 This is the slickest Connect Four app around, written using HTML5, JavaScript, and Mithril (a React-like framework).
-You can play on your phone or computer, with a friend or against the AI.
-Just be sure to enjoy and have fun. :)
+You can play on your phone or computer, with a friend or against Mr. A.I.

 You can play the app online at:
 https://connectfour.calebevans.me/